ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 1. Create a **Client Context** in the folder **Race Timer Tutorial - Track** and name it **UI**.
 2. Create a **UI Container** inside the **UI** folder.

-!!! tip
-    It's recommended that all UI goes into a **Client Context**.
-Most of the time when part of the UI needs to be updated, it's updated with data that is specifically for one player.
+!!! tip "It's recommended that all UI goes into a **Client Context**.
+Most of the time when part of the UI needs to be updated, it's updated with data that is specifically for one player."

 The **Hierarchy** structure should now look like this: